 time is a separate binary typically installed by dedicated package.
 Do not mix it up with built-in version of

 Typically you can install it with e.g.

 yum install time or similar package management command.

 For a non-standard location of GNU Time the gnu_time configuration option can be used to define it.

 If the GNU

 time utility is not available the job will run as it is and only LRMS-provided metrics will be accounted.

 Using LRMS-provided metrics¶

-After the job had finised execution in LRMS, the batch system backend scan-script extract accounting information about the job from LRMS, either executing command line clients, parsing logs or using API.
+After the job has finished execution in the LRMS, the batch system backend scan-script extracts accounting information about the job from the LRMS, either executing command line clients, parsing logs or using API.

-The exact data measurements and the method of these data collection is completely depends on LRMS backend implementation and differs from one backed to another.
+The exact data measurements and the method of these data collection completely depends on the LRMS backend implementation and differs from one backend to another.